Audio

 Get Dead by Shari Belafonte

-From 1985’s made-for-TV Halloween bonanza The Midnight Hour comes this creepy curio with so much mid-80’s budget-pop pizazz it even features a Soundwave-styled vocorder performance.
+From 1985’s made-for-TV Halloween bonanza The Midnight Hour comes this creepy curio with so much mid-80’s budget-pop pizazz it even features a Soundwave-styled vocoder performance.
 Radical!

-Though clearly made for TV and a little toothless, The Midnight Hour is a pretty enjoyable and festive addition to anyone’s October line-up.
+Though clearly made for TV and a little toothless, The Midnight Hour is still an enjoyable and festive addition to anyone’s October line-up.
 It’s even a fair bit more creepy than something you’d imagine was just made for TV.

 I’m dead, you’re dying.
 Everybody should try it…